breslav/breslav.github.io/content/blog/2025-02-20-vision-2/index.md

 ---
 date: "2025-02-20T00:00:00Z"
 tags:
-title: Catching Up On Vision (Round 2)
+title: Oops, Contrastive Representation Learning
 ---

-The next paper I wanted to look at from the vision + transformers space was [DINO](https://arxiv.org/pdf/2104.14294).
-I quickly realized that I would need to recurse into background papers in order to make sense of DINO.
-In this post I will connect the dots and build up to understanding DINO.
+Originally I wanted to focus this blog post on a vision + transformer paper known as [DINO](https://arxiv.org/pdf/2104.14294).
+I quickly realized that I would need to recurse into background reading before I could understand DINO.
+So instead this post will be about contrastive representation learning and several other papers which will help with understanding DINO.
+Hence the title beginning with Oops.

-We'll begin by reviewing contrastive representation learning which will set the stage for the papers discussed in this post.
+We'll begin by reviewing contrastive representation learning which will set the stage for a few important papers.

 #### Contrastive Representation Learning
 There is this broad concept that if we have a bunch of data points (e.g images) we would like to be able to learn a good representation of them.
 One way to set this up as a learning problem is to encourage similar data points to be closer together in the representation space and unlike data points to be farther appart.